ray-project/ray/doc/source/workflows/basics.rst

 Error handling
 --------------

-Workflows provides two ways to handle application-level exceptions: (1) automatic retry, and (2) the ability to catch and handle exceptions.
+Workflows provides two ways to handle application-level exceptions: (1) automatic retry (as in normal Ray tasks), and (2) the ability to catch and handle exceptions.

 The following error handling flags can be either set in the task decorator or via ``.options()``: